openstack/cloudkitty/doc/source/common-index.rst

 **With Cloudkitty, it is possible to:**

-- Collect metrics from OpenStack (through Gnocchi and Monasca) or from somewhere else (through Gnocchi in standalone mode and Prometheus).
+- Collect metrics from OpenStack (through Gnocchi) or from somewhere else (through Gnocchi in standalone mode and Prometheus).
 Metric collection is **highly customizable**.